AviatrixSystems/Docs/HowTos/config_paloaltoVM.rst

 =========================================================

-In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC traffic inspection.
+In this document, we provide an example to set up the VM-Series for you to validate that packets are indeed sent to the VM-Series for VPC to VPC and from VPC to internet traffic inspection.

 For using bootstrap method to setup the VM-Series, follow `this document. <https://docs.aviatrix.com/HowTos/bootstrap_example.html>`_